-If you are planning a holiday to Cherrapunji, then you will be offered a lot of things to do here.
-With cloud-bounded sceneries and a dewy atmosphere, this town has some lovely water streams and lush vegetation that can be explored on a trek.
+If you plan a holiday to Cherrapunji, you will be offered many things to do here.
+With cloud-bounded scenery and a dewy atmosphere, this town has lovely water streams and lush vegetation that can be explored on a trek.
 Adventure seekers will have a great time as there are many thrilling adventure activities in Cherapunji.
-Here are some of the best things to do in Cherrapunji on yot trip -
+Here are some of the best things to do in Cherrapunji on your trip -

 - Enjoy boating in Dawki.

 - Indulge in ziplining at Mawdok.

 Summer in Cherrapunji starts in March and ends in May.
 The weather during this time is a bit hot and humid, with moderate rainfall.
 May is the wettest summer month and is best avoided.
 The monsoon brings heavy rain to Cherrapunji, with temperatures between 12°C and 16°C. The best time to visit Cherrapunji is from November to February.
 The Winter season is excellent for planning a trip to Cherrapunji as the temperature drops to as low as 5° C. To know more, visit here.

 How to reach Cherrapunji